chrisbarrett/elisp-namespaces/readme.md

 ### Dependency Forms and Autoloading

-In addition to *requiring* elisp features, the `:packages` and `:use` arguments allow you to autoload symbols:
+In addition to loading elisp features, the `:packages` and `:use` arguments allow you to autoload symbols:
 ```lisp
  (namespace clojure-conf
    :packages